contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-We define a provider `RaiseIntoAnyhow`, which implements the provider trait
+We define a provider `RaiseAnyhowError`, which implements the provider trait
 `ErrorRaiser` with a generic context `Context` and a generic source error `SourceError`.
 Using impl-side dependencies, we also include an additional constraint that
 the implementation is only valid if `Context` implements `HasErrorType`,